Protecting patient data and medical systems across Indonesia

 Ransomware is the most serious threat for hospitals.
 One attack can disable medical records, imaging, and lab systems at once.
 We put ransomware resilience first.
 We do this through network segmentation, strong backup strategies, and incident response readiness.

 Health data gets stronger protection under UU PDP as specific personal data.
-Healthcare organizations must set up explicit patient consent.
+Healthcare organisations must set up explicit patient consent.
 They must limit data transfers and keep detailed processing records.
 They must report breaches within 72 hours.
 Our compliance program covers all of these.

 Can you secure telemedicine and remote care platforms?